nvi-inc/fs-vgos/fs-vgos.md

----
-title: VGOS Operations Notes
+% VGOS Operations Notes
+%
-date: October 2016
+% October 2016
----

 Setup Field System PC
 =====================

-> TODO: this section
+> This section is not complete

+> **EH:** Need FS start section: boot PC, auto-logged in (or manually) as
+> "oper", verify NTP sync'd, then start FS (anything else?).
+For KPGO
+> and GGAO, if antenna must be started, do it after NTP has sync'd on FS
+> computer. (what about other devices dependent on NTP?)

 -   Start FS computer (if needed)
 -   Login as user `oper`

-Check NTP
+-   Check NTP:

 ```tcsh
 ntpq -p
 ```

+The output is of the form

          remote           refid      st t when poll reach   delay   offset  jitter
     ==============================================================================
     *192.168.1.20    18.26.4.105      2 u  444 1024  377    0.208   -0.336   0.396
     +192.168.1.21    18.26.4.105      2 u  167 1024  377    0.215   -0.822   0.153

-> EH: Need FS start section: boot PC, auto-logged in (or manually) as
-> "oper", verify NTP sync'd, then start FS (anything else?).
-For KPGO
-> and GGAO, if antenna must be started, do it after NTP has sync'd on FS
-> computer. (what about other devices dependent on NTP?)
+The offset should be small.

 Setup of RDBE from a cold start
 ===============================